-Prrrrrrt!
-Swimming pools, like any other enclosed public space, run on rules both official and unwritten to ensure safety and hygiene – with the clarion call of the lifeguard’s whistle policing it all.
+Splash!
+Swimming pools, like any other enclosed public space, run on rules both official and unwritten to ensure safety and hygiene – these rules go beyond the lifeguard’s whistle.

 But different countries have different waters; and Vienna’s pool system has its own rules, some universal, some specific to the city.
 So when you’re taking a dip, take nothing for granted: Read this list before living the life aquatic, or you might get caught with your underwear on!

 1. Lifeguards always know what rules you are breaking